oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 All users have the same OCI-specific attributes (OCI API Keys, Auth Tokens, Customer Secret Keys, OAuth 2.0 Client Credentials, and SMTP Credentials).

-OCI Administration user should only be configured in the pre-configured primary IDCS or the Default Identity Domain where applicable.
+OCI Administration users should only be configured in the pre-configured primary IDCS or the Default Identity Domain where applicable.

 **Note:** Any federated user can be a member of 100 groups only.
 The OCI Console limits the number of groups in a SAML assertion to 100 groups.
 User Management in the Enterprise Identity Management system will be handled by A Company Making Everything.